When it comes to blogging, you’ve probably heard that “writing skills for bloggers are essential”. Everybody says that but what does it actually mean?

 And if you are still not convinced, just listen to a David JP Phillips TED Talk on storytelling.
 He explains the brain biochemistry processes behind our fascination with stories.

-You can also check out the case of GrooveHQ that tested this technique in their blog and attracted 300% more readers to a post with a story.
+You can also check out the case of GrooveHQ which tested this technique in their blog and attracted 300% more readers to a post with a story.
 They posted the same text with and without it and compared the results.
 The conclusion is obvious – storytelling is a great advantage for any type of blogger.

 So how to do it properly?